isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 The following parameter is only supported at the global level:

 - `ping-channel-threads` - In multi-threaded mode, this is the number of threads in the channel's thread pool.
 The default is 0 which instructs the library to use the same number of threads as Kea core.
+The value is ignored if given when Kea is in single-threaded mode.

 The following configuration excerpt illustrates global level configuration: